TryGhost/docs/content/concepts/routing.md

 ## Further reading

-There are infinite ways to configure a Ghost publication, but some of the most popular examples have been documented with full [tutorials](https://docs.ghost.org/tutorials/).
+There are infinite ways to configure a Ghost publication, but some of the most popular examples have been documented over at the [tutorials](https://docs.ghost.org/tutorials/) page.

-Since Dynamic Routing with Ghost is so flexible, with endless configuration possibilities, errors can sometimes occur.
-Try searching this site or using the [FAQs](https://docs.ghost.org/faq/) if you encounter any issues.
+Since Dynamic Routing is so flexible with endless configuration possibilities, errors can sometimes occur.
+Try searching this site or using the [FAQs](https://docs.ghost.org/faq/) if you encounter any issues configuring your publication.